-In the sequence form of EFGs, the main focus shifts from mixed strategies to \emph{behavioural strategies} in which, rather than randomising over complete pure strategies, the agents randomise independently at each information state $S^i \in \mathbb{S}^i$, i.e., $\pi^i: \mathbb{S}^i \rightarrow \Delta \big(\chi( S^i)\big)$.
-With the help of behavioural strategies, the key insight of the sequence form is that rather than building a player's strategy around the notion of pure strategies that can be exponentially many, one can build the strategy based on the paths in the game tree from the root to each node.
+In the sequence form of EFGs, the main focus shifts from mixed strategies to \emph{behavioral strategies} in which, rather than randomizing over complete pure strategies, the agents randomize independently at each information state $S^i \in \mathbb{S}^i$, i.e., $\pi^i: \mathbb{S}^i \rightarrow \Delta \big(\chi( S^i)\big)$.
+With the help of behavioral strategies, the key insight of the sequence form is that rather than building a player's strategy around the notion of pure strategies that can be exponentially many, one can build the strategy based on the paths in the game tree from the root to each node.